ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Daily ImpactMinimal disruption to home or school lifeNoticeable impact on school, home routines, and friendships

-ADHD Brain Development and Executive Function Delay in Children
+ADHD Brain Development and Executive Function in Children

 ADHD in children guide showing child brain development and attention regulation visualization

-According to research indexed in the National Center for Biotechnology Information (NCBI), children with ADHD may experience slower development of brain systems compared to typical age expectations.
+According to research indexed in the NCBI, children with ADHD may experience slower development of brain systems compared to typical age expectations.

 • Focus and shift attention